raghavareddykalli/Kubernetes_Roadmap/Day1.md

 ## Key Points Covered:

-Kubernetes is Easy: Many people are intimidated by Kubernetes, but it’s simpler than it appears if your basics are clear.
+-Kubernetes is Easy: Many people are intimidated by Kubernetes, but it’s simpler than it appears if your basics are clear.

-Focus on Kubernetes for DevOps Careers: CI/CD is popular but Kubernetes is essential.
+-Focus on Kubernetes for DevOps Careers: CI/CD is popular but Kubernetes is essential.

- Long-Term DevOps Journey: Learning just CI/CD may get you initial roles like build/release engineer, but for a solid DevOps career, Kubernetes is crucial.
+-Long-Term DevOps Journey: Learning just CI/CD may get you initial roles like build/release engineer, but for a solid DevOps career, Kubernetes is crucial.

-Prerequisite - Docker: Before learning Kubernetes, you must understand Docker and containers deeply (from basics to security, networking isolation, namespaces, multi-stage builds, etc.).
+-Prerequisite - Docker: Before learning Kubernetes, you must understand Docker and containers deeply (from basics to security, networking isolation, namespaces, multi-stage builds, etc.).

 ## Why Kubernetes?

-Docker vs Kubernetes:
+**Docker vs Kubernetes:**

 -Docker is a container platform that helps manage container lifecycle.